hashicorp/terraform-provider-hcp/docs/guides/packer-channel-management.md

 data "hcp_packer_bucket_names" "all" {}

 resource "hcp_packer_channel" "prod" {
-  # Optionally, filter the list of bucket names before passing them to for_each
   for_each = data.hcp_packer_bucket_names.all.names

   name        = "prod"
   bucket_name = each.key
 }
 ```

+Optionally, you can use Terraform functions/expressions to filter the list of bucket names before providing it to `for_each` if channels should only be created for a subset of buckets.

 ### Managing channel assignment for automatically created channels